mongodb/specifications/source/connection-string/connection-string-spec.rst

 :2022-10-05: Remove spec front matter and reformat changelog.
 :2022-12-27: Note that host information ends with a "/" character in connection
              options description.
+:2023-03-28: Mandate that drivers error on invalid connection string keys and values.